inspircd/docs/docs/4/breaking-changes.md

 - Perl 5.26+ is now required by `./configure` and all of the included Perl tools.

+- Windows 10 build 17061 is now the minimum supported version of Windows.

 - `<class:snomasks>` no longer has a default value.
 In order to keep v3 behaviour you should set it to `*`.

 ## Moves